stackand/DEthereum/README.md

 # DEthereum

 DEthereum is the Delphi integration library for Ethereum, it allows you:
-- interact with Ethereum nodes like geth, eth using RPC
+- interact with Ethereum nodes like geth/parity using RPC
 - generating Delphi classes from solidity/ABI
 - generating ABI from runtime TEthereumContrtact class